AlacrisIO/alacrity/docs/paper.md

     @B assume! isHand(handB);
 ```

+FRR: shouldn't that be a `require!` from A and a `require!` from B?
+Otherwise, you will be proving very little later when you `require!` itpan
+in a consensus block, since it will already be assumed!
+Or does `assume!` mean something special in a participant block?
+I think `require!` would be a better name here --- or is it already taken?

 Next, Alice computes the commitment by calling a library function
 `precommit` and receiving the multiple values it returns.
 It binds
 these values to the new constants `commitA` (the commitment) and